neshkoli/daily-halacha-translate/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. # Test deployment - Mon Jul 28 22:30:11 IDT 2025